-Grading problem sets and exams suck, but until education catches up with technology, someone must do it.
-You save your professor valuable time!
+Grading problem sets and exams feels like a waste of time and talent, but until education catches up with technology, someone must do it.
+At least you save your professor some time.

 I enjoyed hosting small group sessions, holding office hours, and lecturing.
-Arrange with your professor what you do as a TA.
-You sometimes can choose.
+You have some agency over your scope, so discuss that interest with your professor.

 Choosing a course to TA

-Regardless of who you TA for, choose a course / topic on which you are an expert.
+Regardless of who you TA for, choose a course in which you are proficient, or are willing to put in time to learn much about.
 The students deserve a competent TA and the course will consume less of your time if you’ve already taken (and aced) the course.